 The Samaritans provide emotional support over the telephone at all times.
 They are a completely confidential service and are waiting for your call.

-This is a drop in service, no phone number is available
+This is a drop in service and so no phone number is available.

 0800 068 41 41 or 07786 209697 (HOPELINE UK)

 Papyrus have excellent resources to help young people who are having suicidal thoughts.
 If you are at risk of suicide or are worried about a young person at risk of suicide you can contact their HOPELINE UK.
-It is open 9am - 10pm (Mon - Fri); 2pm - 10pm (weekends and bank holidays).
+It is open 9am - 10pm (Monday - Friday) and 2pm - 10pm (weekends and bank holidays)

-The Counselling service usually reserves a session every working day in term time for students in immediate distress.
-Counselling is highly confidential, but the service reserves the right to mobilise other support if someone’s life or health is in immediate danger.
-The service is available every week day during term between 9am - 5pm (vacation hours differ).
+The Student Counselling team usually reserve a session each working day in term time for students in immediate distress.
+Counselling is highly confidential but the service reserves the right to mobilise other support if someone's life or immediate health is in danger.
+The services ia available every weekday during term betweem 9am - 5pm.
+Vacation hours differ.

-The campus security and campus watch team are available 24 hours a day, 7 days a week and can arrange help for a wide range of issues.
-You can contact them by telephone or by visiting the control centre in Founder's East - opposite the Visitor Centre / reception.
+The campus security / campus watch teams are available 24 hours a day, 7 days a week and can arrange help for a wide range of issues.
+You can contact them by telephone, email, or by visiting the control centre in Founder's East - near the Visitor Centre reception.

 020 7 631 0101

-Appointments with the GP surgery can sometimes be arranged at short notice in an emergency via the reception team.
-The surgery is open each week day between 9am - 5:30pm and outside of surgery times their telephone line will direct you to the local out-of-hours medical services.
+The surgery is open each weekday between 9:00am - 5:30pm and outide of surgery times their telephone line will direct you to the local out-of-hours medical services.

 St Peter's Hospital, Chertsey

-St Peter's has a 24 hour emergenct department service and a specialist Psychiatric Liaison Officer available at all times.
-You can contact St Peter's switchboard at any time or go there by taxi (approx 20. minutes).
+St Peter's has a 24 hour emergency department service and a specialist Psychiatric Liaison Officer available at all times.
+You can contact St Peter's switchboard at any time or go there by taxi (approx. 20 minute journey)

 Hub of Hope